Shared Inbox

 Agent workflow

-- Website chat and follow-up remain the strongest operational wedge for SMB and mid-market teams.
+- Website chat and follow-up are the best first step for many small and mid-sized teams.